mas-dse-ssnazrul/Latency_Test/README.md

 ```
 On the above batch script, 1 core from each node, comet-10-[01-02], exchange data and the latency is recorded in ```results.out```.
 Any coding error will be recorded on ```results.err```.
 When the calculation is done, an email will sent to email address specified on ```<User Email>```.
 We will be running our tests on the ```use300``` projects group.
 Notice that we specified a ```BINARY``` path to our MVAPICH installation directory.
 Comet does not allow us to have root installation without admin level previledges.
 As a result, we create our own binary on the login node.

-Here is a PBS batch script for running the same test on Gordon or TSCC:
+Here is a [PBS/Torque](https://kb.iu.edu/d/avmy) batch script for running the same test on Gordon or TSCC:

 ```